gaurav-arun/ebay-alerts/README.md

 ```

 - `alerts_backend`: Django application for Alerts API Service and Alerts Background Workers
+- `alerts_backend/ebay_sdk`: Provides easy-to-use utility methods for fetching product information from eBay for specified search phrases.
+It abstracts away all the complexities like:
+  - Acquiring an authorization token using client credentials grant flow
+  - Caching and reusing the authorization token until it expires
+  - Reacquiring an authorization token when it expires
 - `alerts_frontend`: React application for Alerts Frontend
 - `analytics`: Django application for Analytics Background Workers
 - `analytics/insights/management/commands/pubsub_event_consumer.py`: Management command to run Analytics Consumer Service
 - `ebay_mock`: Mocks service for Ebay API.
-To run this set `EBAY_API_ENV=mock`.
+To run this set environment variable `EBAY_API_ENV=mock` under the `alerts_celery` service in the `docker-compose.yml`.
 It mimics the price variation of eBay products and returns a random list of products in the response.
+It is useful for local development or if you don't have eBay app credentials handy.
 - `pubsub`: A thin wrapper around Redis PubSub API.
-This module is used by Alerts Service as well as Analytics Service.
-It defines a standard interface for the PubSub events and standard implementation for initializing a `Producer` and a `Consumer` instance.
+This module is used by `Alerts Service` as well as `Analytics Service`.
+It defines a standard interface for the PubSub events and concrete implementations for creating a `RedisProducer` and a  `RedisConsumer` instance.

 ## Technologies Used